NZTA/promo-overlay/README.md

 your page templates directly.
 4. You will then need to include the provided `promooverlay.css` and add some basic custom styles to make the overlays appear nicely.

+## Usage

+1. Login to the CMS and create a 'PromoPage'
+2. Enter a title and content
+3. Ensure to tick 'Active Promo page' to enable this promo page on the front-end
+4. Add a 'PromoSlide' by clicking on the 'Promo Slides' tab and clicking 'Add new promo slide'
+5. Enter a title, content and embedded video links